 Important information to include in your estate plan

 You should talk with your intended trustee, power of attorney, and/or executor before creating any document designating them.

 If they have not been shared before death, make sure you leave behind a document that has the location of all your assets.
 Your executor will need this document to settle your estate.
 If you become incapacitated, the person managing your estate will also need it.

-In order for this to happen, you must store the necessary documents in a safe place that can be easily accessed by you, your agent, and any other involved party, such as a lawyer.
+Store the necessary documents in a safe place that can be easily accessed by you, your agent, and any other involved party such as a lawyer.
 See section on Storing and Sharing Documents.

 Before you meet with your attorney, you can use this form from FindLaw to collect and record the details necessary to create your estate plan.